 I/We NRIC No./Company No

 of

-being a member/members of LEBTECH BERHAD , hereby appo pint
+being a member/members of LEBTECH BERHAD , hereby appoint

 of

 or

 of

-or failing him/her, the Chairman of the Meeting, as my/our proxy, to vote for me/us and on my/our behalf at the 15th Annual General Meeting of Lebtech Berhad to be held at Patio 7, Level 2, Concorde Hotel Shah Alam, No. 3, Jalan Tengku Ampuan Zabedah C9/C, 40100 Shah Alam, Selangor Darul Ehsan on Wednesday, 24 May 2017 at 11.30 a.m. and at any adjournment thereof, for/against the resolution(s) to be proposed thereat.

-Please indicate with an "X" in the appropriate box provided how you wish your vote to be cast.
-Unless voting instructions are specified herein, the proxy will vote or abstain from voting as he thinks fit.
+Annual Ampuai adjourn g him/her, the Chairman of the Meeting, as my/our proxy, to vote for me/us and on General Meeting of Lebtech Berhad to be held at Patio 7, Level 2, Concorde Hotel Shahn Zabedah C9/C, 40100 Shah Alam, Selangor Darul Ehsan on Thursday, 28 June 2018 ment thereof, for/against the resolution(s) to be proposed thereat.
+Indicate with an "X" in the appropriate box provided how you wish your vote to be cast cified herein, the proxy will vote or abstain from voting as he thinks fit. n Alam, No. 3 8 at 11.30 a. , Jalan Tengku m. and at any

+Resol ution For Against

-Resolution For Against No. 1 Approval of Directors' fees No. 2 Re-election of Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin as Director No. 3 Re-appointment of Messrs Afrizan Tarmili Khairul Azhar as Auditors No. 4 Continuing in office as Independent Non-Executive Director - Dato' Nik Ismail Bin Dato' Nik Yusoff No. 5 Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature
+No. 1 Approval of Directors' fees

+No. 2 Re-election of Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin as Director

+No. 3 Re-appointment of Messrs Afrizan Tarmili Khairul Azhar as Auditors

+No. 4 Appoint in office as Independent Non-Executive Director - Dato' Hazli Bin Ibrahim

+No. 5 Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-As witness my/our hand this day of 2017
+As witn ess my/our hand thisday of2018

-No. of shares held:

-CDS Account No.
+No. of shares held: CDS Account No.

-Signature/Common Seal
+Sigr nature/Comm on Seal

+Notes:-

-- 1. A proxy may but need not be a member of the Company. - To be valid this form duly completed must be deposited at the registered office of the Company at Wisma Lebar Daun, No. 2, Jalan Tengku Ampuan Zabedah J9/J, Seksyen 9, 40000 Shah Alam, Selangor Darul Ehsan not later than forty-eight (48) hours before the time for holding the Meeting or any adjournment thereof. - 3.
+- 1. A proxy may but need not be a member of the Company. - 2.
+To be valid this form duly completed must be deposited at the registered office of the Company at Wisma Lebar Daun, No. 2, Jalan Tengku Ampuan Zabedah J9/J, Seksyen 9, 40000 Shah Alam, Selangor Darul Ehsan not later than forty-eight (48) hours before the time for holding the Meeting or any adjournment thereof. - 3.
 A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meeting. - 4.
 Where a member appoints two (2) proxies the appointment shall be invalid unless he specifies the proportion of his holdings to be represented by each proxy. - 5.
 Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each Securities Account it holds with ordinary shares of the Company standing to the credit of the said Securities Account. - 6.
 If the appointer is a corporation, this form must be executed under its Common Seal or under the hand of its attorney.